CCFA How to Spot and Report Abuse :: Nationwide Children's Hospital

 • Lack of food, heat or utilities in the house

-When making a report you should try to include the following information, although it is not required:
+You should try to include the following information, although it is not required:

 • The name and address of the child you suspect is being abused or neglected

-• The name and address of the parents or caretakers
+• The age of the child The name and address of the parent(s) or guardian

-• The name of the person you suspect is abusing or neglecting the child and the address if available
+• The name of the person you suspect is abusing or neglecting the child and the address, if available